+From the beginning of September 2025, the Modern Languages team at St Hilda's will be joined by a new German tutor, Dr Nicholas Jones, who will be teaching you for the first-year course in 2025-26.
+Other members of the German-teaching team are Nadine Buchmann, our Lektorin, with whom you will have weekly classes for the Deutsche Gesellschaft und Kultur course in the first year, and Stefanie Burkert-Burrows who teaches translation English-German from the second year upwards, whom you will encounter later on in your studies.

+With best wishes,

+osa

+Dr Georgina Paul Fellow and Tutor in German

-READING LIST FOR GERMAN LITERATURE COURSE Please buy your own copies of the following books and film, and read/watch them before October.
+READING LIST FOR GERMAN LITERATURE COURSE

+Please buy your own copies of the following books and film and read/watch them before October.
 Please pay careful attention when buying them to the edition and ISBN, as editions can vary slightly, and having the same page numbers makes it easier to follow in tutorials and lectures.

+Set texts

-Set texts Frank Wedekind, Frühlings Erwachen (1891) [Stuttgart: Reclam, 1991.
-ISBN 3150079519] Bertolt Brecht, Der gute Mensch von Sezuan (1943) [Frankfurt am Main: Suhrkamp, 2024 (BasisBibliothek 25).
-ISBN: 978-3-518-18825-5] Thomas Bernhard, Heldenplatz (1988) [Frankfurt am Main: Suhrkamp, 2023 [1995].
-ISBN:3518389742] Dea Loher, Unschuld (2003) [Stuttgart: Reclam Theater der Gegenwart, 2022.
-ISBN: 3150142059] Theodor Fontane, Irrungen, Wirrungen (1888) [Stuttgart: Reclam XL, 2021.
+Frank Wedekind, Frühlings Erwachen (1891) [Stuttgart: Reclam, 1991.
+ISBN 3150079519] Bertolt Brecht, Der gute Mensch von Sezuan (1943) [Frankfurt am Main: Suhrkamp, 2004 (BasisBibliothek 25).
+ISBN 978-3-518-18825-5] Thomas Bernhard, Heldenplatz (1988) [Frankfurt am Main: Suhrkamp, 2000 [1995].

+Thomas Bernhard, Heldenplatz (1988) [Frankfurt am Main: Suhrkamp, 2000 [1995].
+ISBN 3518389742]

+Dea Loher, Unschuld (2003) [Stuttgart: Reclam Theater der Gegenwart, 2022.
+ISBN 3150142059]

+Theodor Fontane, Irrungen, Wirrungen (1888) [Stuttgart: Reclam XL, 2021.
 ISBN 3150161215] Franz Kafka, Die Verwandlung (1912/1915) [Stuttgart: Reclam XL, 2021.
 ISBN 3150161096] Elfriede Jelinek, Die Liebhaberinnen (1975) [Reinbek: Rowohlt Taschenbuch, current edition.
+ISBN 978-3499124679]

-ISBN 978-3499124679] Fatih Akın (dir.), Aus dem Nichts (2017) [Warner Home Video, 2018] Please also buy the following poetry anthology: we will focus on a selection of poems from it.
+Fatih Akın (dir.), Aus dem Nichts (2017) [Warner Home Video, 2018] OR In the Fade, with English subtitles [DVD: Curzon Artificial Eye, 2018]

+Please also buy the following poetry anthology: we will focus on a selection of poems from it.
 Deutsche Gedichte, edited by Hans-Joachim Simm [Insel, ISBN 978-3-458-17440-0] - the most recent edition is from 2009.

+GERMAN LANGUAGE

-GERMAN LANGUAGE It is extremely important to put in work on consolidating your German grammar and expanding your German vocabulary before you come to Oxford to start your course, as this will give you the best basis for approaching your set texts as well as helping you to start your language course with confidence.
-Essential: For the first-year course, you will need to have Hammer's German Grammar and Usage, revised by Martin Durrell, seventh edition (revised) (London: Taylor and Francis, 2021) and Practising German Grammar - A Workbook by Martin Durrell, Katrin Kohl and Gudrun Loftus (now in fourth edition, 2017) For vocabulary work, all students need to have a copy of Sarah M. B. Fagan, Using German Vocabulary (Cambridge: Cambridge University Press, 2004) Optional: Highly recommended is the Duden Stilwörterbuch (vol. 2 in Duden's 12-volume series of linguistic reference books; this shows words in context and gives standard collocations: ISBN 978-3411040292).
+It is extremely important to put in work on consolidating your German grammar and expanding your German vocabulary before you come to Oxford to start your course, as this will give you the best basis for approaching your set texts as well as helping you to start your language course with confidence.

+Essential: For the first-year course, you will need to have Hammer's German Grammar and Usage, revised by Martin Durrell, seventh edition (revised) (London: Taylor and Francis, 2021) and Practising German Grammar - A Workbook by Martin Durrell, Katrin Kohl and Claudia Kaiser (now in fourth edition, 2017).

+For vocabulary work, all students are recommended to use Sarah M. B. Fagan, Using German Vocabulary (Cambridge: Cambridge University Press, 2004), but this is an expensive book and there are copies available to use for study in the College Library.

+Optional: Highly recommended is the Duden Stilwörterbuch (vol. 2 in Duden's 12-volume series of linguistic reference books; this shows words in context and gives standard collocations: ISBN 978-

+3411040292 OR also available as downloadable software, though NB system requirements, here: https://shop.duden.de/Duden-Das-Stilwoerterbuch/9783411912230).

 If you prefer to use a paper dictionary, consider the New Concise Langenscheidt German/English English/German dictionary (recommended; min.
 165,000 entries), or the Collins Concise German/English English/German dictionary.
-Online dictionaries: